 Here is another example to clarify what I’m saying here.
-Since I’m, a die hard Buckeye fan lets look at Ohio Stadium.
+Since I’m, a die-hard Buckeye fan lets look at Ohio Stadium.
 It seats around 110,000 people.
 That’s a lot right?

 All the while the band is playing, cheerleaders are cheering and the whole stadium is singing Hang On Sloopy.
 Unless you are familiar with Ohio State football that one may have just went right over your head but you just have to trust me on that one.

 Are those people going to hear you?
 Absolutely!
-This is because you choose to convey your message to a smaller group of people and you are standing right in front of them where they can see, and more importantly, hear you.
+This is because you choose to convey your message to a smaller group of people and you are standing right in front of them where they can see you, and more importantly, hear you.

 Learn How To Market Your Bookkeeping Business

 In a nutshell, that is niche marketing.
 I know I used a couple of very loose examples but hope that I was able to clarify actually how easy your marketing efforts can actually be by simply narrowing your target market down to a specific group of people.

 The great part about picking a certain niche is this… after a while, you will find that you will have to do very little marketing at all simply because of word of mouth advertising from other dentists (or whatever your niche may be).
 It tends to take off on its own over time leaving you extra time to do other things.

 This was simply a quick example of how niche marketing is the way to go but if you are a bookkeeper or looking to get into bookkeeping and want to learn more about niche marketing than please feel free to check out my top recommended bookkeeping course online.